gitter-badger/javascript-3/arrowFunctions/arrowFunctions.md

 });
 ```

-- If the expression spans over multiple lines, wrap it in parentheses for better readability.
+- If the expression spans over multiple lines, wrap it in parentheses(圓括號) for better readability.